 - the organization submits a “Housing Relocation Proposal” in the preceding fall semester;

-- the organization is unable to fill the unit and is relocated by Student Affairs to a unit that accommodates the chapter size; and/or
+- the organization is unable to fill the unit and is relocated by Student Life to a unit that accommodates the chapter size; and/or

-- the organization is no longer recognized as a Greek chapter at Moravian College.
+- the organization is no longer recognized as a Greek chapter at Moravian University.

 - Greek organizations do not have to participate in a formal application process to renew their current housing unit, but must renew this Agreement in the preceding spring semester of each academic year.